qgis/QGIS-Documentation/source/docs/user_manual/working_with_ogc/server/services.rst

 the ``*`` symbol may be used (according to the maximum number of features allowed in the project configuration).

-When ``FORMAT`` is ``pdf``, a PDF document with one feature per page will be returned.
-For all other formats, only the first page is returned.
+When ``FORMAT`` is ``pdf``, a single PDF document combining the feature pages is returned.
+For all other formats, a single page is returned.

 mapX:EXTENT
 ^^^^^^^^^^^